hariseldon99/buparamshavak/shavak_root/usr/local/share/examples/vagrant/README.md

 	```
    	These entries fix the number of VM cpus and RAM in MB.
 Adjust these as per the recommendations above.

-4. Save the exit Vagrantfile.
+4. Save and exit Vagrantfile.
 Now, put all your install files and input data in $HOME/vagrant/data so that your VM has access to them.

 5. Now, start an interactive shell using SLURM. tell the grid engine to allocate the same number of cpus as you put in the 'vb.cpus' entry in Vagrantfile.
-In this example., it is 8.
+In this example, it is 8.

 	```bash
 	srun --ntasks=8 --job-name=vagrant <ADDITIONAL SLURM OPTIONS, IF ANY> --pty bash